rpksh/Kash-BDP-Pipeline/README.md

 ## What is it ?
 BDP stands for Build Deploy Promote.
 It is Build and Deployment Pipeline as Code.
-This is not a complete CI/CD system, rather this is a set of three building blocks made up of jenkinsfile.
+This is a set of three building blocks made up of declearative jenkinsfile,when combined other components - test suite,vulnerability scanning,etc., will become a complete CI/CD system of your choice.
 You can use these block for your application and combine with your test suites(unit tests, regression tests,stress tests) to build your own CI/CD.
 Three building blocks are namely build, deploy and promote.
 This pipeline can be used to dockerize the application and deploy in kubernetes platform provided by various cloud providers - gcp,aws.(other clouds coming soon)